Deep Learning for Efficient CSI Feedback in Massive MIMO: Adapting to New Environments and Small Datasets: Performance Evaluation

 Fig. \ref{fig:figure_trans_all_cr4} shows CSI feedback performance for the model pretrained in one scenario to the new scenarios at CR = ${1}/{4}$. ``SPTM2-ISTANet+, Direct" denotes the performance of the pretrained SPTM2-ISTANet+ in the new scenario without preprocessing, ``SPTM2-ISTANet+, SpaAlign" shows the performance of the pretrained SPTM2-ISTANet+ with the help of the sparsity aligning function $f_\text{sa}(\cdot)$, ``CSI-TransNet, Aug200" indicates the performance of CSI-TransNet with the help of the proposed ADS+PRS augmentation starting with 200 samples from the new scenario.
 As baselines, ``CSI-TransNet, Full" corresponds to CSI-TransNet trained with the full training sets in the new scenario, and ``SPTM2-ISTANet+, Retrained" corresponds to the performance of SPTM2-ISTANet+ that are retrained from scratch in the new scenario.

-As shown in Fig. \ref{fig:figure_trans_all_cr4}, ``SPTM2-ISTANet+, Direct" generally suffers poor CSI recovery accuracy, which is consistent with common knowledge that DL-based CSI feedback has limited ability to handle more general CSIs.
-With the help of sparsity aligning, the models pretrained on Cost2100 Outdoor and Quadriga 3GPP UMA demonstrate clear accuracy improvement in the new scenarios, while the models pretrained on Cost2100 Indoor and Measured Indoor do not.
+As shown in Fig. \ref{fig:figure_trans_all_cr4}, ``SPTM2-ISTANet+, Direct" generally suffers poor CSI recovery accuracy, which is consistent with common knowledge that DL-based CSI feedback has a limited ability to handle more general CSIs.
+With the help of sparsity aligning, the models pretrained on Cost2100 Outdoor and Quadriga 3GPP UMA demonstrate clear accuracy improvement in the new scenarios.
 Actually, compared with Cost2100 Indoor and Measured Indoor, CSI in Cost2100 Outdoor and Quadriga 3GPP UMA exhibit more diverse features in terms of multipath delay and angle of arrival/departure distributions.
 This allows models pretrained in more diverse environments to tackle more general channel scenarios.

 With limited measurement data, ``CSI-TransNet, Aug200" illustrates obvious performance improvement for each case, especially for the anchor model pretrained on Cost2100 Indoor and Measured Indoor.
 This observation confirms the effectiveness of our proposed plug-in translation module and model-driven channel data augmentation. ``CSI-TransNet, Full" provides additional gains over ``CSI-TransNet, Aug200", which means that a more accurate CSI-to-CSI translation can benefit more from the pretrained model. ``SPTM2-ISTANet+, Retrained" is selected as the performance bound for the CSI feedback accuracy.
-We observe that the models pretrained on Cost2100 Outdoor and Quadriga 3GPP UMA exhibit smaller gaps to the retraining bound.
+We observe that the models pretrained on Cost2100 Outdoor exhibit smaller gaps to the retraining bound.
 Consequently, we suggest using the model pretrained in a more diverse (complex) environment (such as outdoor) to serve as the anchor network in CSI-TransNet.

+Table \ref{tab:combined_scenarios_cos} presents the cosine similarity of models pretrained in one scenario when applied to new scenarios at CR = ${1}/{4}$.
+For brevity, the terms ``SPTM2-ISTANet+, Direct", ``SPTM2-ISTANet+, SpaAlign", ``CSI-TransNet, Aug200", ``CSI-TransNet, Full", and ``SPTM2-ISTANet+, Retrained" are abbreviated as ``Direct", ``SpaAlign", ``Aug200", ``Full", and ``Retrained", respectively.
+As depicted in Table \ref{tab:combined_scenarios_cos}, and consistent with the NMSE results, our proposed plug-in translation module and model-driven channel data augmentation yield effective precoding gains compared to the direct reuse of the pretrained model in new scenarios, and anchor models pretrained on Cost2100 Outdoor overall register the best cosine similarity performance.
+Furthermore, the pairings of Cost2100 Indoor with Measured Indoor, and Cost2100 Outdoor with Quadriga 3GPP UMA demonstrate enhanced performance when reused, highlighting the potential to classify wireless environments based on similar features for model reuse to minimize model update overheads.